Courses

 An introduction to the ocean's physical, chemical, biological, and geological systems.
 Covers circulation, marine ecosystems, coasts, and human impacts with an emphasis on real-world connections.

-Upcoming Courses in the EARS Department - for a tentative list of upcoming courses offered by the Department of Earth Sciences.
+Upcoming Courses in the EAPS Department – for a tentative list of upcoming courses offered by the Department of Earth and Planetary Sciences.
 PLEASE NOTE: This is a tentative course schedule that is subject to constant modifications.
 Please make sure to check back on this regularly and always confirm with final updates from the ORC.